The MLB is back! Are things a bit different this year? Certainly.

 In addition to the changes this season at the stadiums, since watching games on TV is the only way for people to see games, the pressure is on for media companies and announcers to delight viewers with interactive and compelling content.

-That’s why we’re excited to announce our partnership with the Marquee Sports Network to bring the most innovative media analytics content for the Chicago Cubs broadcasts at Wrigley Field!
+That’s why we’re excited to announce our partnership with Weather Applied Metrics and the Marquee Sports Network to bring the most innovative media analytics content for the Chicago Cubs broadcasts at Wrigley Field!

 Powered by Tomorrow.io’s weather intelligence platform, announcers can now visually show how the weather is directly impacting games in real-time.
 For instance, Wilson Contreras recently hit a home run during a Cubs game versus the Minnesota Twins.
 On that particular night, however, the winds added an additional 15 feet to how far the ball traveled on the hit in that particular inning.
 If there hadn’t been any wind blowing, the ball would have only traveled as far as the warning track for what could have been a routine out.
 Had the pitcher known about the wind impact, how might that have impacted the pitching strategy against Contreras?